 - self-demethylation of DNA bases

 - activation of variable components and

-- Automatic mutation, occurs by solar radiations and chemical pollutants present in the atmosphere.
+- automatic mutation occurs by solar radiation and chemical pollutants present in the atmosphere.

 2. Induced Mutation

 When mutations occur due to foreign activity or on treatment with a physical or chemical factor, they are called induced mutations.
-The factors which induce mutation are called mutagen.
+The factors which induce mutation are called mutagens.

-- Chemical factors – Sodium azide, such as hydroxyalanine nitrous acid, ethylmethane sulfonate and nitrogen mustard, etc.
+- Chemical factors – Sodium azides, such as hydroxylamine nitrous acid, ethyl methane sulfonate, and nitrogen mustard, etc.